Marie Goldschmidt

 Marie Goldschmidt aka Mme.
-(Gustave) Goldschmidt born Marie Kann (1890–1917) was a French aeronaut who co-piloted a balloon world distance record in 1913 of over 2,400 km.
+(Gustave) Goldschmidt born Marie Kann (1880–1917) was a French aeronaut who co-piloted a balloon world distance record in 1913 of over 2,400 km.
 She was the first woman to enter an Fédération Aéronautique Internationale balloon race when she finished sixth in the Gordon Bennett Cup.

-Life
+Early life

+Marie Kann was born in 1880 to Maximilien Edouard Hirsch Kann (1842-1901) and Saraline KÖNIGSWARTER (1849-1925).
+She married Gustave Goldschmidt and frequently used his name as "Madame Gustave Goldschmidt".

+Ballooning

-She was born in 1890 and named Marie Kann.
-She married a man called Gustave or Gustavo Goldschmidt and frequently used his name as "Madame Gustave Goldschmidt".
-Her parentage and place of birth are not known.
-She came to notice as a balloonist.
-In 1911 she was flying with Marie Surcouf who was the President of the French balloon club for women aeronauts known as "La Stella" and with Beatrix de Rijk an Indonesian Dutch balloon pilot and the first Dutch woman to earn an aviator pilot's license.
+Goldschmidt came to notice as a balloonist.
+In 1911 she was flying with Marie Surcouf, President of the French balloon club for women aeronauts known as "La Stella"; and with Beatrix de Rijk, an Indonesian Dutch balloon pilot, first Dutch woman to earn an aviator pilot's license.
+She was a member of the Aéroclub féminin la Stella, a women's flying club set up by Marie Surcouf in 1909, and was on the managing committee.

 She set out with René Rumpelmayer in 1913 and their balloon travelled over 2,400 km from St Cloud near Paris to a landing in Russia.
 When they arrived in Russia they were given a reception by Robert Fulda and Stephan Ivanovitch Osoviecki of the Sports Club of the Moscow Imperial Aeronautics Society.